exzos28/react-native-audio-analyzer/README.md

 ```

-## Contributing
+## Contributing 🤝

-See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.
+We welcome [contributions](CONTRIBUTING.md)!
+Learn more about how to contribute to this repository by checking out our contributing guide and development workflow.

-## License
+## License 📝

-MIT
+This project is licensed under the MIT License.